Philosophy

 Within Dery’s definition I comfortably situate myself at the point where he states, “for want of a better term.”
 This “situation” broadens Afrofuturism and allows for more malleability.

 I define Afrofuturism as simply as “Black people in the future.”
-Yet according to most science-fiction Black people are barely present.
-My Afrofuturism bypasses asking how Black people become almost extinct within the White imagination of the future to ensuring that we are present within the futures we create for ourselves.
+Yet according to most science-fiction Black people are scarcely present.
+My Afrofuturism considers how Black people become almost extinct in White people’s future global and intergalactic imaginings bypasses asking “how,” to ensuring that we are present within the futures we create for ourselves.

 With the historical consistency of derogatory and dismissive depictions of Black people, the frequency of media controlled and disseminated imagery of Black people, and the probability in which science-fiction becomes science fact, this is evidence that Afrofuturism must be progressive in establishing a groundwork for liberation that utilizes the vast acceleration of knowledge with intentionality, multiplicity, and dexterity.